Rodriguez steals limelight as Colombia reach last eight

 He instinctively headed it back in Rodriguez’s direction and the next few seconds of play are guaranteed to be replayed time and time again down the years.

-Cushioning the ball on his chest with his back to the goal the youngster, who cost AS Monaco 45.0 million euros ($61 million) when they signed him from Porto last year, swiveled and volleyed in with his left foot in one movement, powering the ball in off the bar from 20 meters.
+Cushioning the ball on his chest with his back to the goal the striker, who cost AS Monaco 45.0 million euros ($61 million)when signed him from Porto last year, swiveled and volleyed in with his left foot in one movement, powering the ball in off the bar from 20 meters.

 Although the ball brushed Uruguayan keeper Fernando Muslera’s fingertips on its way in, he had no chance of saving it.

-It rivals the header by Netherlands striker Robin van Persie against Spain and Australian Tim Cahill’s volley against the Dutch as a contender for goal of the World Cup and it will take something special to beat it.
+It rivals those by the Netherlands striker Robin van Persie against Spain and Australia’s Tim Cahill against the Dutch as a contender for goal of the World Cup and it will take something special to beat it.

 It was also a goal that was completely out of keeping with the opening phase of the game which saw both teams hesitantly stutter around without either creating any meaningful attacks.